goplus/gop/doc/docs.md

 xgo watch [-gentest] [dir]
 ```

-By default `xgo watch` does not convert test files (normally ending with `_test.gop`).
+By default `xgo watch` does not convert test files (normally ending with `_test.xgo`).
 You can specify `-gentest` flag to force converting all XGo files.

 <h5 align="right"><a href="#table-of-contents">⬆ back to toc</a></h5>